jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 ## TODO

-- find out how to evaluate fennel code in conjure repl
-- find out how to get a clojure repl up and running
-- find out how to look up documentation for a clojure function
+- Figure out how to disable treesitter expressions for folding for large files
-- figure out snippets
+- figure out snippets - how to wrap some code in try/catch for example
 - how to handle the annoying matching parens in lisp code.
 What is that coming from?
 How to make it smarter?
   - update: looks like it's coming from sexpr stuff
 - How to filter diagnostics for just errors for example?
 - look in to diagnostic signs, virtual text, etc. See https://smarttech101.com/nvim-lsp-diagnostics-keybindings-signs-virtual-texts/#severity_signs_in_nvim_lsp_diagnostics
-- figure out why I'm getting a "cannot parse tsconfig.eslint.json" errors

 ## null-ls